-Because all versions of Outlook do not behave similarly, it’s a good idea to determine what version of Outlook most of your subscribers use so you can design and test for that version.
-While our Inbox Inspector tool can provide a good indication of how an email will appear in Outlook, we encourage viewing the test email directly in Outlook whenever possible.
+We recommend that you try to determine what version of Outlook most of your subscribers use and design and test for that version.
+Our Inbox Inspector tool provides a good indication of how an email will appear in Outlook, but we strongly encourage you to send a test email and view your campaign directly in that version of Outlook, if possible.

 In this article: